Filter Trolley Q&A

 Vacuum assist increases speed.
 The pump has a limit of 26 GPM.

-Based on rapidity of our filter papers, being 60 mls/min on 901 Grade 1.5 microns and 1400 mls/min on 1278 Grade 45-micron Ahlstrom papers we resell you can expect the above theoretical max flow rates.
+Based on rapidity of our filter papers, being 60 mls/min on 901 Grade 1.5 microns and 1400 mls/min on 1278 Grade 45-micron Ahlstrom papers you can expect the above theoretical max flow rates.
 Those rates are on laboratory-controlled conditions at a set head and water temperature using distilled water.
-My point is that the bottleneck is the paper, not the system (usually).
+The bottleneck is the paper, not the system.
 Also, as the paper swells, filtration slows.
 As the paper clogs, filtration slows.
-Just wanted to highlight why my answers are so ambiguous when asked how fast the system filters.
-I hope this brings some clarity.

 Q: Why is no solution coming out of my pump?
 I started it a few minutes ago and nothing happens!

 A: Yes.
-There are no controls or electrical pumps, so this equipment cannot generate any sparks, so it is safe to use in a C1D1 environment.
-The pump runs off of compressed air which you must supply.
+There are no controls or electrical pumps, so this equipment cannot generate any sparks, so it is safe to use in a C1D2 environment.
+The pump runs off of compressed air, which you must supply.

 Q: What consumables do you need for this machine?

-A: These machines can use filter paper of any grade or porosity as well as filter cloth and filter aides of various types and grades.
+A: These machines can use filter paper of any grade or porosity, filter cloth and filter aides of various types and grades.

-Q: And where do we get this paper and cloth?
+Q: Where do we get this paper and cloth?

 Q: What exactly is the cloth used for?

-When using paper, the filter cloth is always recommend.
-It helps prevent tearing the paper from excessive suction, and it adds uniformity to the filter grate perforations.
-Basically the cloth helps to filter faster and prevents the little round patches you are used to seeing in your funnel as the cloth distributes vacuum evenly throughout the paper.
+When using paper, we always recommend using the filter cloth.
+It helps prevent tearing the paper from excessive vacuum, and it adds uniformity to the filter grate perforations.
+Basically, the cloth helps to filter faster and prevents the little round patches you are used to seeing in your funnel; the cloth distributes vacuum evenly throughout the paper.

 The cloth can also be used on its own, covered with a filter aid for a rough pass filtration.
 When you move on to polishing pass, you would use a smaller micron filter paper.
 The cloth should last several months with proper care.